dawidsado/MiniBankingApp/README.md

 ## •	ABOUT
 I used my knowledge acquired during the first year of studies about Java fundamentals and executed tasks from programming classes.
+(Project-based on tasks from OPP classes at PJAIT).

 The simple banking system simulates the process of operations such as account balance check, transfer, deposit, generating an individual password for users, and creating credit cards.